How To Ski: Ultimate Beginners Guide (10 Easy Steps)

 Protecting your head is really important (another reason to wear a ski helmet).
 If you're landing on your back straighten your arms by your side and take the impact with your arms and torso.
 Keep your head slightly lifted to avoid impact with the ground.

-P.S I wrote an entire guide to falling on skis with key tips to minimizing injury.
+I wrote an entire guide to fall on skis with key tips to minimizing injury.

 9. Learn How to Get Up